sparticle999/SpaceCompany/README.md

 - Added Solar Panels
 - Resource Gathering Machine were added that use a constant supply of energy
 - Oil was made a component in building machines
-- Fixed storage costs not changing bug
+- Fixed storage costs bug

 v0.0.2
 - Merged Crafting and Resources tabs